jlipps/runsauce/README.md

 ability to add servers to your config file.
 This can be useful for targeting dev environments or even local environments.

+## Sauce Connect-based tests

+Some tests require you to start the Sauce Connect Proxy on your system in advance of running the test:

+* `connect`
+* `localname`
+* `selfsigned`

+Note that if running the `localname` test (which is a test of non-"localhost" local name proxying), you'll need to pass the `-l` or `--localname` option to runsauce with the 'interesting' local name (e.g., `-l MyComputer.local`)

 ## Runsauce as a library

 You can also build apps on top of runsauce.
 An example of this is in